mlcolab/Pathfinder.jl/docs/src/examples/quickstart.md

 \pi(x_1, x_2) = e^{-x_1^2 / 2} e^{-5 (x_2 - x_1^2)^2 / 2}.
 ```

-Pathfinder can also take any object that implements the [LogDensityProblems](https://www.tamaspapp.eu/LogDensityProblems.jl) interface.
+Pathfinder can also take any object that implements the [LogDensityProblems interface](@extref LogDensityProblems log-density-api) interface.
 This can also be used to manually define the gradient of the log-density function.

 First we define the log density problem: